-Production, trade, and consumption in South-South: Re-theorizing from below
+Production, trade, and consumption in South-South: Re-theorizing from below (completed)

 Trade between developing countries constitutes an increasing proportion of global trade.
 Increasingly more of global production is now bound for consumption in Africa, Latin America and Asia.

 The centre of gravity in the global economy is moving from the north to the south.
 The aim of this investigation into chains of added value in the south is to further develop current theory within economic geography.

 The primary objective is to advance meso-level theories on transnational economic relations by examiningthe organization of production, trade, and consumption in South-South commodity flows.